dotnet/AspNetCore.Docs/aspnetcore/razor-pages/ui-class.md

 ## Create an RCL with static assets

-An RCL may require companion static assets that can be referenced by the consuming app of the RCL.
+An RCL may require companion static assets that can be referenced by either the RCL or the consuming app of the RCL.
 ASP.NET Core allows creating RCLs that include static assets that are available to a consuming app.

 To include companion assets as part of an RCL, create a *wwwroot* folder in the class library and include any required files in that folder.